Lennard-Jones fluid

 The two first region commands recreate the previously defined regions, which is necessary since regions are not saved by the write_data command.

-The first two group commands create atom groups based on their types.
+The first two group commands are used to create groups containing all the atoms of type 1 and all the atoms of type 2, respectively.
 The next two group commands create atom groups based on their positions at the beginning of the simulation, i.e. when the commands are being read by LAMMPS.
 The last two group commands create atom groups based on the intersection between the previously defined groups.

-Finally, the two delete_atoms commands delete the atoms of type 1 that are located within the cylinder, as well as the atoms of type 2 that are located outside the cylinder, respectively.
+Finally, the two delete_atoms commands delete the atoms of type 1 that are located within the cylinder and the atoms of type 2 that are located outside the cylinder, respectively.

 When you run the input.md.lammps input using LAMMPS, you can see in the log file how many atoms are in each group, and how many atoms have been deleted: